Jin-go-lo-ba

-Media
+Usage in media

-The Fatboy Slim version is one of the playable songs on the Wii playable dance-game, Just Dance.
+The Fatboy Slim version is featured on Just Dance (2009) and Just Dance: Greatest Hits (2012).
+It was also featured on Just Dance 3 (2011) as a downloadable track for the Xbox 360 but became unavailable for purchase following the removal of most DLCs from the Xbox 360 Marketplace on August 20, 2023.

 Cover versions

 It has been covered by Serge Gainsbourg, under the title "Marabout" and with no credit given to Olatunji, on his Gainsbourg Percussions LP (1964).

 The song was also covered by James Last on his album Voodoo-Party (1971), by Pierre Moerlen's Gong on their Downwind album (1979), Candido Camero (aka Candido) on his Dancin' & Prancin album (1979), by Steve Lee on his album FKW – Jingo (1994) and by Fatboy Slim on his album Palookaville (2004).
 A cover version was also released by independent dance act the Ravish Brothers (featuring a Hot Funky Daddy Groove) in 1988, in Lightwater, Surrey.
 The song was also featured in the Hindi serial "Chandrakanta" that aired on DD.

-In January 1988 a hit cover version by Jellybean (John Benitez), from his album Just Visiting This Planet, peaked at no. 12 during a ten-week run on the UK Singles Chart.
+In January 1988 a hit cover version by Jellybean (John Benitez), from his album Just Visiting This Planet, peaked at number 12 during a ten-week run on the UK Singles Chart.

 Santana version

 The song was also covered by Santana, on their first album (1969), though Grasso noted this version was not as popular as the original on the dance floor.
 Spanish journalist Jose Miguel López stated that when Santana released "Jingo" as a single, it was first credited to Carlos Santana.
 Only years later the credits were corrected.
-Other multiple editions of Santana's Jingo single, viewable under a Google image search for it, list the composer as A. Copland, evidently confusing this song with Part V. of composer Aaron Copland's "Statements for Orchestra," which is unrelated.
+Other multiple editions of Santana's "Jingo" single list the composer as A. Copland, evidently confusing this song with Part V. of composer Aaron Copland's "Statements for Orchestra", which is unrelated.